New to creating a website? Here’s a quick list of starter tips to get you going:

 1. Register your own domain name!

-We’d be happy to help you decide on the best domain name to choose from, yet the most important thing to understand is this – you should always register a domain yourself to insure retention.
-Sometimes web developers might register a domain name for you, for whatever reason, but know that this is a company asset if you’re a business.
-It costs less, and you’ll be in control of it.
+We can help you decide on the best domain name to choose from, yet the first thing to note is this – always register your domain names yourself (before you register the domain – see item #2 below).
+Your domain name is a company asset of your business.
+It costs less to register it yourself, and you’ll be in control of it.

-logo-godaddyWe can still recommend using www.godaddy.com because of it’s excellent customer support – but we do NOT recommend purchasing the many options they will try to up-sell you during the sign-up/registration process.
+GoDaddy is another registrar with convenient and affordable registration and hosting solutions, but we do NOT recommend purchasing the many options they will try to up-sell you during the sign-up/registration process.

+The minimum recurring costs for owning a website starts at 1) your annual domain name registration fee ($10-$20/yr.), 2) your monthly hosting fees (($10-$25/mo.), and if the SSL certificate is not included in your hosting plan those run between $10-$90/yr.
 Make sure auto-renew is enabled so you don’t accidentally lose your domain name when the registration fee expires.
 If you need help, call Joseph at 503-391-4801.

 2. Hosting: